pfreemantlm/dev-standard/Upload/ProgramUpload.md

 * `id` The GUID of the upload (normally a git commit ID; try: `git log --pretty=format:'%h' -n 1`)
 * `src` The source name (e.g. sauron, as3, roy)

+The ZIP file must not have a "base" directory, e.g. create with:

+    zip -j file.zip path/to/whatever.js path/to/whatever.swf ...

 The HTTP response code will be one of the following:

 * `200` - the body is the path segment `/tv2n/p/`*src*`/`*id*`/`
 * `504` - the file is being transferred to the CDN; sleep 1 second and try again

 All other errors are permanent failures.
 Review the response text for guidance.